HCL-TECH-SOFTWARE/leap-doc/9.3.5/ru_creating_rules_in_your_form.md

 Rules can be set for the following conditions:

-Show or Hide
+#### Show or Hide

-:   You can set data entry items, buttons, and containers to be hidden, or visible.
+You can set data entry items, buttons, and containers to be hidden, or visible.

-Enable or Disable
+#### Enable or Disable

-:   You can set buttons and data entry items as enabled or disabled.
+You can set buttons and data entry items as enabled or disabled.

-Valid or Not Valid
+#### Valid or Not Valid

-:   In a data entry item, such as a **Single Line Entry** field, you can set conditions on what type of information is acceptable.
+In a data entry item, such as a **Single Line Entry** field, you can set conditions on what type of information is acceptable.
 For example, in a timesheet application, you can set a rule that the check-out time cannot occur before a check in time.

-Required or Not required
+#### Required or Not required

-:   You can choose whether you want data entry items to be mandatory, or optional.
+You can choose whether you want data entry items to be mandatory, or optional.

-Additional general information on Rules:
+#### Additional general information on Rules

 -   You can add multiple Boolean operators, such as AND, and OR, for each rule.
 However, you cannot mix the two conditions in a rule.
 -   You can name and rename rules.
 It is useful to give each rule a unique and descriptive name.
 If you have several rules with similar operations, a descriptive name lets you quickly find the specific rule without having to open each one to view the details.